 Long-term Care Quality

-Sadly, this nursing home's next highest category was long-term care.
-However, with a D in this area, it still performed relatively badly.
-For residents in need of a permanent residence as opposed to rehabilitation, long-term care is an important category.
-In addition to considering the volume of care provided by aids and other staff, we looked at the number of residents vaccinated for pneumonia.
-Thankfully, this facility provided the vaccine to 100 percent of its patients, which is a very respectable figure.
-To our surprise, this place also fared well at keeping its patients out of the hospital.
-In fact, it had just 0.01 hospitalizations per 1,000 long-term resident days.
+This nursing home's least impressive category was long-term care, which is the last category we analyzed.
+It received an abysmal F for this category.
+Even with some decent grades in other categories, this score is still of a concern so we felt obligated to make a note of it.
+If you are seeking services other than rehabilitation, you should take a close look at long-term care ratings.
+After looking at the volume of care provided by aids and other staff, we then analyzed the nursing home's vaccination data.
+This facility vaccinated 100 percent of its patients for pneumonia, which is better than the majority of nursing homes.
+To our surprise, this place also fared well at keeping its residents out of the hospital.
+Indeed, it had only 0.01 hospitalizations per 1,000 long-term resident days.
 Sadly, a few of its other scores in this category were not as favorable as these.

 Rating Over Time